To report a sexual assault, please call 911

 FREQUENTLY ASKED QUESTIONS

-I want a sex assault exam, but I do not want to report to law enforcement.
+I want a sexual assault exam, but I do not want to report to law enforcement.
 Do I have to make a report?

-No. Under the Violence Against Women Act, victims of sexual assault do not have to report to law enforcement to obtain a sex assault forensic exam.
+No. Under the Violence Against Women Act, victims of sexual assault do not have to report to law enforcement to obtain a sexual assault forensic exam.

 I'm not sure I want to prosecute.
 Do I have to decide right away?